-MIS-C and COVID-19: Rare Inflammatory Syndrome in Kids and Teens
+MIS-C and COVID-19: Uncommon but Serious Inflammatory Syndrome in Kids and Teens

 Multisystem inflammatory syndrome in children (MIS-C) was first identified in April 2020 by doctors at children’s hospitals in the United States and the United Kingdom.
 The condition has also been called pediatric inflammatory multisystem syndrome (PIMS).
 MIS-C is an illness that can occur after COVID-19 infection and affects mostly school-age children.
-While the syndrome is rare, it can be dangerous.
+While the syndrome is uncommon, it can be serious.

 Pediatrician Anna Sick-Samuels, M.D., M.P.H., provides information for parents.

 Multisystem Inflammatory Syndrome: What is MIS-C?